You want smart political talk without the meltdowns?

 That's part of the understanding.

-But the broader, bigger question now is how do you protect people even just going to church?
+But the broader, bigger question now is, how do you protect people even just going to church?

-I've said for a long time in schools when we had all these school shootings that the single best thing you can do is hire armed, retired police and military and put them in the school.
+I've said for a long time in schools when we had all these school shootings that the single best thing you can do is hire armed, retired police and military and put them in the school so that if God forbid something happens at a moment's notice, they're there.

-Well, the same thing would be here.
+The same thing would be here.

-Pastor Jeffers, uh, you are very adamant that you take incredible measures to protect the people that go to your church every week.
+Pastor Jeffers, you are very adamant that you take incredible measures to protect the people that go to your church every week.

 Absolutely.